 The PSC has proactively responded to the changes in its statutory authority as a result of the Act.
 The agency has assessed the appropriate staffing levels for the telecommunications staff, and will continue to monitor the workload and staffing needs.
-The PSC hired NRRI in 2011 to audit the PSC's telecommunications program to determine if additional changes need to be made.
-While the audit results reflected favorably upon the current program, it also challenged the agency to explore additional streamlining suggestions.
-The PSC continues to implement NRRI's suggestions and to study other areas.
-The PSC is also in the process of reviewing its telecommunications rules to eliminate any unnecessary or obsolete regulation.
+The PSC hired NRRI in 2011 to audit the PSC's telecommunications program to determine if additional changes needed to be made.
+While the audit results reflected favorably upon the current program, it also suggested additional streamlining measures.
+The PSC has completed implementation of NRRI's plan.
+The PSC has reviewed its telecommunications rules and eliminated unnecessary or obsolete regulations.
 The agency continues to seek ways to economize its resources while maintaining a high quality work product for all industries under the PSC's authority, including telecommunications.